bpg/terraform-provider-proxmox/docs/resources/virtual_environment_vm.md

     # read 'Qemu guest agent' section, change to true only when ready
     enabled = false
   }
+  # if agent is not enabled, the VM may not be able to shutdown properly, and may need to be forced off
+  stop_on_destroy = true

   startup {
     order      = "3"